chef/monitoring-integration-automate/Contributing.md

 The Chef Automate HA equates to reliability, efficiency, and productivity, built on Redundancy and Failover.
 It aids in addressing significant issues like service failure and zone failure.
 Please refer to the public  [documentation](https://docs.chef.io/automate/ha/)  of Automate HA for more information.

-This project is a documentation-only repository that provides guided steps on how to build and integrate Monitoring, Alerting, and Centralised logging tools with Chef Automate HA.
+This project is a documentation-only repository that provides guided steps on how to build and integrate Monitoring, Alerting, and Centralized logging tools with Chef Automate HA.
 Based on our analysis we have selected a few tools which is our recommendation.

 ## I Want To Contribute